kafka399/githubdata/README.md

 ##Description

 The goal of this project is to do data analysis on public GitHub timeline data.
+Detail description of the analysis can be found at my blog: [www.investuotojas.eu](http://www.investuotojas.eu/2012/05/15/github-data-analysis/)

 ##How to use it